Hawaii with Teenagers: How to Plan a Trip Everyone Enjoys

 Teens generally love:

-• Food experiences - food trucks, shave ice tasting, poke bowls
+• Food experiences - food trucks, shave ice tasting, poke bowls.
+(Foodland Pupukea poke vs Tamura's is a real debate they will have an opinion on by day three.)

-• Sunset watching (yes, really - especially from a good beach with snacks)
+• Sunset watching - especially from a good beach with snacks.

 Teens generally tolerate: